yhagio/stock_price_predictor/report.md

 | 2007-07-25 | 123.389999 | 123.410004 | 121.500000	| 122.290001 | 98.229897 | 557900  |
 | 2007-07-26 | 122.320000 | 122.349998 | 117.050003	| 119.199997 | 95.747864 | 1258500 |

+All the dataset has following columns: <br />
+**Date**: Year-Month-Day <br />
+**Open**: The Price of the stock at the opening of the trading day ($US) <br />
+**High**: The highest price of the stock during the trading day ($US) <br />
+**Low**: The lowest price of the stock during the trading day ($US) <br />
+**Close**: The Price of the stock at the closing of the trading day ($US) <br />
+**Adj Close**: The price of the stock at the closing of the trading day adjusted with the dividends ($US) <br />
+**Volume**: The amount of traded stocks on the day ($US)

-The data set is straight forward and there is no missing value in each column.
+The dataset is straight forward and there is no missing value in each column.

 ### Exploratory Visualization

 **Toyota Motor data**

-Plot of the dataset from Toyota Motor for Adjusted Close Price for 10 years trading period.
+The following image is the plot of the dataset from Toyota Motor for Adjusted Close Price for 10 years trading period.
+X-axis is the trading days and Y-axis is the adjusted price.
+I used the simple line chart,
+so that it is easily understandable how the stock price is moving each day.

 ![alt text](images/tm_data_viz.png "Toyota Motor")

 ### Algorithms and Techniques

 From the data set of yahoo finance.
 Predict the closing price of a target day based on the historical data up to the previous day of the target day.

-I try to use a kind of Recurrent Neural Network (RNN), called Long Short Term Memory (LSTM) from Keras library for the solution model.
+I decided to use a kind of Recurrent Neural Network (RNN), called Long Short Term Memory (LSTM) from Keras library for the solution model.
 RNN is a deep learning algorithm that has a "memory" to remember / store the information about what has been calculated previously.

 LSTM networks have memory blocks that are connected through layers, and it can choose what it remembers and can decide to forget, so it can adjust how much of memory it should pass to next layer.

 Since I use the time series of data of stock prices and try to predict the price, LSTM looks good fits for this project.

 ### Benchmark